 Zakat is one of the five pillars of Islam and represents a religious obligation or tax for all Muslims who meet the necessary criteria of wealth.
-Concerning ZAKAT LFITR, is an Alms and for example this year ( 2020 ) is set at 13 dirhams per person ( as a minimum amount ) and recommended to be given before the day of celebration, preferably one day or two or even three days at most.
-In general, the family breadwinner give this donation to needy people, so they can celebrate without financial worries or at least feeling less in need that day.
+Concerning ZAKAT LFITR is an Alms and for example, this year ( 2020 ) is set at 13 dirhams per person ( as a minimum amount ) and recommended to be given before the day of celebration, preferably one day or two or even three days at most.
+In general, the family breadwinner gives this donation to needy people, so they can celebrate without financial worries or at least feeling less in need that day.

 The Prophet Mohammed ( PBUH ) emphasized the obligation of delivering zakat before the Eid prayer and doing it after the prayer it becomes like a normal charity rather than zakat.

 For more information, you can check the website of the Moroccan Ministry of Islamic Affairs.

 Preparation of Traditional Pastries: